 No, you’re not reading an Onion story.
 In Finland, the government has deemed a fast Internet connection is a right and will mandate service providers offer broadband service to everyone.
+This means anyone can get a VPN service as some streaming services are only available in UK and USA and use it to not only hide their location but also access other geographics contents.
 Not only do some countries think Internet access is a right, but the United Nations thinks Internet access is a human right.

 Representative Tim Couch, a Republican from Kentucky wants to make it illegal for people to post anonymously on Internet Web sites.
 Sorry Tim, you’re way off base here.

 His idea is to have the site operator fined $500 for the first time they allow someone to post anonymously, then $1,000 each time after.
 He wants to cut down on online bullying.
 Has that feel-good legislation feel to it ya know?
 Read more

 I’m quite sick of seeing celebrities cozy up to the likes of Castro and Chavez.
 Last week, I was wondering what Internet access was like in Cuba.
 We frequently here about China limiting access to the Net and blocking sites; and even just a week or so ago Pakistan made some DNS changes to block access to YouTube due to an objectionable video that busted the world’s access to YouTube.

 It looks like Cuban’s access to the Internet may just be the most oppressive in the world.